Michael Marcus (trader)

 Michael Marcus at his trading office.

 Michael Phillips Marcus was a commodities trader who, in less than 20 years, is reputed to have turned his initial $30,000 into $80 million.

 Career

 Marcus began his trading career in 1972 when he bought plywood futures with his life savings of $7000.
 In the summer of 1972 President Richard Nixon froze prices of some commodities, but the futures contracts rallied sharply, increasing Marcus' stake from $7000 into $12,000.
 In 1973 he turned $24,000 into $64,000.
-He might have used Freight derivatives, although it is unclear who would have thought that as he did not mention trading such products in any interview or did any people who know him state anything about his freight derivative trading.

 Marcus learned money management laws from Ed Seykota, whom he met while working as an analyst.